bcgov/parks-adventure-mobile/README.md

 # Parks Adventure Mobile

 Find and explore the wonders of **BC Parks**.
-For more information about this project, please contacnt [Leah Wilcock](mailto:Leah.Wilcock@gov.bc.ca), Manager, Information Services, BC Parks.
+For more information about this project, please contact [Leah Wilcock](mailto:Leah.Wilcock@gov.bc.ca), Manager, Information Services, BC Parks.

 ## Features